openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

 `./tessdata_model_updater -u <ORIGINAL_MODELS_DIR> <UPDATED_COMPONENT_FILES_DIR> <OUTPUT_MODELS_DIR>`

 This command is effectively automates many of the previous commands to update all model files in a given target directory.

-For ease of use, you may provide dictionary updates in either `*.-dawg` or `*.-dawg.txt` formats.
-The given wordlists must match the target model component names and file extensions, with text files having an additional `.txt` extension:

 Each updated file in `UPDATED_COMPONENT_FILES_DIR` must have the exact same name as the target component inside of the `*.traineddata` model.
 The only exception is when updating word dictionaries two formatting options are allowed:

 - You may provide a `<LANGUAGE>.*-dawg` file in the Tesseract DAWG format.
-(Use the `-dw` conversion command on existing text-based wordlists to generate these files.)
+(Use the `-dw` conversion command on existing text-based wordlists to generate these files, as explained [here](#convert-word-list-into-dawg-file).)
     - Example: Providing `fra.word-dawg` in `UPDATED_COMPONENT_FILES_DIR` will update the `fra.word-dawg` model component.

 - You may provide a `<LANGUAGE>.*-dawg.txt` as a text-formatted newline-separated list of words.
 The wordlist must match the name of the target `<LANGUAGE>.*-dawg` component with an extra `.txt` extension at the end.